Population Health

 The 2022 Quality Program continues and is supported by the WDH Population Health Department.
 PHO providers chose various performance improvement projects including diabetes bundle, increased hospitalists patient visitation, tracking cosmetic injectables, screening for urinary incontinence, monitor/follow-up of diagnostic breast imaging orders, access for patient appointments, improved AJCC staging documentation in Medical Oncology, etc. The PHO also has commercial contracts that include quality programs for shared savings, care coordination, hospital pay for performance, and Medicare Advantage quality programs.

-A strategic plan was developed to strengthen the organization’s continuing population health efforts.
-Our strategic plan creates a sustainable framework that builds upon the existing Wentworth-Douglass Health System (WDHS) population health program.
-It will support and enhance current programs and services, while creating new opportunities for success.
+The HPNH strategic plan strengthens the organization’s continued population health efforts.
+Our plan creates a sustainable framework that combines the strength of Mass General Brigham (MGB) population health expertise, while building upon existing Wentworth-Douglass Hospital (WDH) population health programming.
+It supports and enhances current programs and services, while creating new opportunities for innovation.
 The plan recognizes the unique role providers play in this evolving environment, while also recognizing the need for fiscal responsibility in both programming and services.

 Three Core Principles Drove Plan Development